groundh0g/codetopia.com/book/codecamps/ch08-camp2014-castle-crawler.md

 tagline: "Camp 2014 - Castle Crawler"
 tags : []
 status: [stub]
+lastReviewedOn: "2015-08-25 00:00:00 -0500"
 ---
 {% include JB/setup %}

 ## Overview

+![The 2014 Campers](images/camp2014students.jpg)

 Landry Academy's Computer Camp 2014 had ten students - from CA, FL, GA, IL, LA, MD, PA, TX, and Mexico.
 Most had never touched a compiler before this class.

-![The 2014 Campers](images/camp2014students.jpg)

 On the first day, we spent several hours installing the tools that we needed to create games.
 We had a brainstorming session during that time to plan what type of game we would build.
 The class zeroed in on a side-scrolling smash'em up, similar to _Castle Crashers_.
 The design supports one to four players.